fsharp/fslang-design/tooling/FST-1003-loading-type-provider-design-time-components.md

 ### Summary

 This RFC proposes an adjustment to how the compile-time (aka "design time") component of an F# type provider is located and loaded into F# tooling.
-This change would have an impact on the future package layout of components that include F# type providers.
+This change will impact the future package layout of packages that include F# type providers.

 Despite being a tooling issue rather than a language issue, this is being treated as an F# RFC to facilitate discussion.